“With limited time and countless listings to review, buyers will quickly move on if photos don’t reflect well on a property.” (Forbes)

 Both the Android and iPhones let you resize, crop and rotate your photos.
 If you can’t get the effect you’re looking for, use an app that gives you more control over the photos.
 Adjust the contrast, brightness and saturation all from your phone to make the home look perfect.

 If you are not a photoshop pro, like most of us, you can try Photoshop starter bundles to give your images flair automatically.
 Sort of like adding Instagram filters to your photoshop.
+You can check more guides here.

 You could try an app like: